apryakhin/legion.stanford.edu/publications.md

 that dynamic control replication provides good absolute performance and scaling for HPC applications, competitive in many cases with explicitly parallel programming systems.

+<a name="idx2021"></a>__Index Launches: Scalable, Flexible Representation of Parallel Task Groups__ [PDF](/pdfs/idx2021.pdf) <br/>
+_Rupanshu Soi, Michael Bauer, Sean Treichler, Manolis Papadakis, Wonchan Lee, Patrick McCormick, Alex Aiken, and Elliott Slaughter_ <br/>
+In the International Conference for High Performance Computing, Networking, Storage and Analysis ([SC 2021](https://sc21.supercomputing.org/presentation/?id=pap300&sess=sess176)) <br/>
+__Abstract:__ It's common to see specialized language constructs in modern task-based programming systems for reasoning about groups of independent tasks intended for parallel execution.
+However, most systems use an ad-hoc representation that limits expressiveness and often overfits for a given application domain.
+We introduce *index launches*, a scalable and flexible representation of a group of tasks.
+Index launches use a flexible mechanism to indicate the data required for a given task, allowing them to be used for a much broader set of use cases while maintaining an efficient representation.
+We present a hybrid design for index launches, involving static and dynamic program analyses, along with a characterization of how they're used in Legion and Regent, and show how they generalize constructs found in other task-based systems.
+Finally, we present results of scaling experiments which demonstrate that index launches are crucial for the efficient distributed execution of several scientific codes in Regent.

 ## Theses